okta/okta-oidc-js/packages/oidc-middleware/README.md

 The 2.x improves support for default options without removing flexibility and adds logout functionality that includes Okta logout and token revocation, not just local session destruction.

 ##### Straightforward Okta logout for your app
-You should specify the `appBaseUrl` property in your config - this is the base scheme + domain + port for your application that will be used for
+Specify the `appBaseUrl` property in your config - this is the base scheme + domain + port for your application that will be used for

-You should remove the `redirect_uri` property in your config.
+Remove the `redirect_uri` property in your config.
   * If you are using the Okta default value (appBaseUrl + /authorization-code/callback) it will be given a route by default, no additional configuration required.
   * If you are NOT using the Okta default value, but are using a route on the same server indicated by your appBaseUrl, you should define your login callback path in your routes.loginCallback.path config (see [the API reference](#expressoidc-api)).

-You will need to configure a logout redirect uri for your application in the Okta admin console for your application, if one is not already defined
+Configure a logout redirect uri for your application in the Okta admin console for your application, if one is not already defined
   * If you do not, logouts will not return to your application but will end on the Okta site
   * Okta recommends `{appBaseUrl}/logout/callback`.
 Be sure to fully specify the uri for your application
   * If you chose a different logout redirect uri, specific the path for the local route to create in your routes.logoutCallback.path value (see [the API reference](#expressoidc-api)).